awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

    Compare these results to the results you received in [Step 1: Create the WLM\_QUEUE\_STATE\_VW View](tutorial-wlm-understanding-default-processing.md#tutorial-wlm-create-queue-state-view)\.
 Notice that there are now two additional queues\.
 Queue 1 is now the queue for the test query group, and queue 2 is the queue for the admin user group\.

    Queue 3 is now the default queue\.
-The last queue in the list is always the default queue, and that is the queue to which queries are routed by default if no user group or query group is specified in a query\.
+The last queue in the list is always the default queue\.
+That's the queue to which queries are routed by default if no user group or query group is specified in a query\.

 1. Run the following query to confirm that your query now runs in queue 3\.